jwashek/exagora.me/_posts/2023-04-12-why-mormonism-is-a-false-religion.md

 #### The Bible
 The earliest known part of the Bible to have been preserved is from the book of Numbers and came from the 7<sup>th</sup> century B.C.
 Additionally, the Dead Sea Scrolls were found in 1947.
 These scrolls confirm **every** single book of the Old Testament (except the book of Esther).
 These scrolls date all the way back to the 3<sup>rd</sup> century B.C.

 There are several *thousand* manuscripts which contain books of the Bible or parts of those books that archaeologists have found throughout the centuries.
 The overwhelming amount of evidence supporting the Bible cannot be understated.
-No other book in *history* has the amount of evidence supporting it than that of the Bible.
+No other book in *history* has the amount of archaeological evidence supporting it than that of the Bible.

 ### Language
 #### The Book of Mormon
 In Mormon 9:32, it mentions that the Nephites used "reformed Egyptian" in America.
-The problem with this is, linguists, other than the LDS Church, don't even know what this language is or was--because it is a fictional language.
+The problem with this is, linguists (other than those from the LDS Church) don't even know what this language is or was--because it is a fictional language.
 There is not a single trace of ancient Hebrew or Egyptian hieroglyphs found in America.

 #### The Bible
 On the contrary, the Bible has plentiful evidence suggesting the language of Hebrew was used within the time period of the Bible which stayed true to the claims.
-There are no archaeologists, scholars, or linguists that have attempted to refute this claim.
+There are no archaeologists, scholars, or linguists that have attempted to refute this claim because the evidence is all there.

 ### Prophecy
+This next section is going to be very important.
+I want you to pay close attention to the prophetic messages found in the Book of Mormon vs the Bible.
 Deuteronomy 18:21-22 gives us a test of a prophet.
 It states:
 > <u>Deuteronomy 18:21-22</u>:<br>
 > **21** And if you say in your heart, ‘How may we know the word that the Lord has not spoken?’— <br>
 > **22** when a prophet speaks in the name of the Lord, if the word does not come to pass or come true, that is a word that the Lord has not spoken; the prophet has spoken it presumptuously.
 You need not be afraid of him.

 For a prophet to pass the test according to Deuteronomy 18, their predictions need to come true.
-Simple concept, but this will be crucial going forward.
-So, let's take this test against the Book of Mormon and against the Bible.
+Simple concept, but hopefully you see its significance in determining a false prophet speaking a false message.

 #### Book of Mormon
 **The Prophet Nephi**<br>